PowerShellEmpire/PowerTools/README.md

-# PowerTools Is Now Depreciated
+# PowerTools Is Now Deprecated!

 ### PowerView and PowerUp have moved to the [PowerSploit repository](https://github.com/PowerShellMafia/PowerSploit/) under ./Recon/ and ./Privesc/ respectively.